 Exploration licence term limits are meant to ensure that companies don’t sit on their rights forever — but they also play an important role in protecting the environment from rights-holders who lack the capacity or technology to drill safely.

-We will represent members from Sierra Club Canada Foundation, Attention FragÎles, Nature Québec, David Suzuki Foundation and SNAP-Québec in this legal challenge to protect the Gulf of St. Lawrence from the risks posed by offshore drilling and to ensure that oil exploration licence limits are enforced by government.
+We are representing members from Sierra Club Canada Foundation, Attention FragÎles, Nature Québec, David Suzuki Foundation and SNAP-Québec in this legal challenge to protect the Gulf of St. Lawrence from the risks posed by offshore drilling and to ensure that oil exploration licence limits are enforced by government.

 A win in this case will see the Gulf of St. Lawrence protected, and licence term limits upheld under Canadian law.